-In 19th century Germany, most printing presses used two font families: Antiqua and Fraktur.
-Both were ornate, old-style typefaces that replicated calligraphic handwriting.
-Antiqua was employed mainly for printing Latin texts while Fraktur was used more in German language documents.
+Most printing in early modern and 19th century Germany used two font families: Antiqua and Fraktur.
+Both were ornate, old style typefaces that replicated calligraphic handwriting.
+Antiqua was employed mainly for printing Latin texts, while Fraktur was used more in German language documents.

-Ironically, Bormann’s memo went out under the Nazi Party letterhead – which was itself printed in a Fraktur font.
+Ironically, Bormann’s memo went out under Nazi Party letterhead – which was itself printed in a Fraktur font.
 The reason for the Nazi turnaround on typefaces has never been definitively explained.
-One theory is that Hitler had a personal dislike of more ornate fonts like Fraktur.
-His increased reading workload in 1939-40 may have tripped the Führer’s fuse and prompted the ban on these so-called ‘Jewish fonts’.
+One theory is that Hitler had a personal dislike of more ornate Gothic fonts; his increased reading workload in 1939-40 may have tripped his fuse and prompted the ban on Fraktur